 - Support directed research and development focused on learning with technology.

 Fellowships are awarded based on the quality and fit of the project project proposal.
 Proposals for Fellowships will remain open until May 8, 2019.

-Fellow applications must be endorsed by the faculty member’s department chair and dean.
+Fellow applications must be endorsed by the faculty member’s department chair or dean.
 We want projects to be aligned with innovation efforts within units.
 We also ask that units commit to one month of summer salary for each Fellow or an equivalent level of support that will facilitate the project.
 We believe that an intensive month of work in the summer followed by a modest effort throughout the year will lead to successful outcomes.

 - Complete a project that speaks to learning and teaching innovation.